ongair/slate/source/index.html.md

 # Introduction

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.
+Welcome to the Ongair API!
+You can use our API to create awesome Bots and IM applications.

-We have language bindings in Shell, Ruby, and Python!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

-This example API documentation page was created with [Slate](https://github.com/tripit/slate).
-Feel free to edit it and use it as a base for your own API's documentation.
+This API allows you to send and receive:

+* Send and receive texts, images, video, audio, locations from supported Instant Messaging platforms
+* Administer your Ongair account

+If you have any questions feel free to contact us at [dev@ongair.im](mailto:dev@ongair.im)

 # Authentication